The Weekly News

-Are you looking for a way to connect with faculty outside of the classroom?
-What about enjoying some delicious pie?
-Join us for our first Pie with Professors event of the year!
-We’ll be in the Middlebrook Terrace Room Thursday October 25th from 6-7pm.
+Don't miss this tasty way to connect with faculty outside the classroom -- it's the final Pie with Professors event of the semester!
+We’ll be in the Middlebrook Terrace Room on Wednesday, November 20th from 6-7pm.
 The concept is simple: Honors students and Honors faculty - sharing ideas & sharing pie.
 See you there!

 Other News and Opportunities

 Resiliency has become a ubiquitous concept in the twenty-first century.
 However, the term has very different meanings across different disciplines and domains—from child development and emergency preparedness to engineering and ecology.
 Panelists will explore the sociocultural context for the emergence of resiliency as a key concept, discuss field-specific definitions in their own areas of research and practice, and consider the key characteristics of resiliency at a community scale.
 This event is part of the Community-Engaged Research & Practice Workshop Series, which is designed to build a toolbox of skills for engaging in community-based research and practice.
 This Thursday, November 21st at 1pm in 15 Mondale.
 Registration is requested.